 ACCT2070.
 Managerial Accounting (3)

 BSNS3420.
 Business Law II (3)

 BSNS3650.
 Human Resource Management (3)

 BSNS4610.
 Entrepreneurship (3)

 BSNS4670.
 Organizational Behavior (3)

 BSNS4690.
 Global Operations Management (3)

 ECON3150.
 Managerial Economics (3)

 Elective Courses (Select minimum 3 credits):

 ACCT/BSNS/ECON courses offered by the Department of Business (excludes BSNS2950 and BSNS3950)

 COMM3020.
 Organizational Communication (3)

 To earn a Bachelor of Arts degree in Management: Complete two semesters of an intermediate foreign language.
 (62 credits)

 Bachelor of Science, Marketing

 Objective: To provide professional training for students who plan to enter marketing careers and to provide the necessary background for the student who plans to pursue graduate work in the field.

 Administrator: Chair/Associate Dean, College of Business

 Requirements: 54 credits; completion of the prescribed courses.
+Students must maintain a minimum GPA of 2.5 and receive a grade of C- or higher in all classes designated in the major.

 Core Courses (36 credits):